Career Navigation: A Closer Look at the Applicant Tracking System

 In simple terms, an ATS is a database of applicants.
 Think of a digital filing cabinet where employers can store candidates, rank them, and search for them based on targeted criteria.

-Dating back to the late 1990s, applicant tracking systems were created to help employers systematize the hiring process and make informed decisions on quality candidates.
+The applicant tracking systems were created to help employers systematize the hiring process and make informed decisions on quality candidates.

 • Maintaining communication with candidates and new hires